unprofession-al/httpthings/endpoint/README.md

 func (e *Endpoint) GetParamAsInt(name string, r *http.Request) (int, bool)
 ```

+GetParamAsInt fetches a the specified parameter from wherever it is stored in the given request as an int.
+If the value is found, it is converted to an int and returned as the first return value and \`true\` as the second return value.
+If the value cannot be found or an error occures during conversion, \`0\` and \`false\` will be returned.

 ### func \(\*Endpoint\) GetParamAsString

 ```go
 func (e *Endpoint) GetParamAsString(name string, r *http.Request) (string, bool)
 ```

+GetParamAsString fetches a the specified parameter from wherever it is stored in the given request as a string.
+If the value is found, it is returned as the first return value and \`true\` as the second return value.
+If the value cannot be found \`false\` will be returned as second return value.

 ### func \(\*Endpoint\) RegisterError